 For the DEMA project, composer and researcher Aleksander Kolkowski explored early to mid-twentieth-century sound recording and amplification technologies and their histories of use, including an Edison 'Fireside' Phonograph (ca. 1909), HMV 2300H portable disc recorder (ca. 1948) and Wilcox-Gay Recordio 1C10 (ca. 1950).
 He also conducted a historical re-enactment with a Cartavox sound postcard recorder (ca. 1958), a short-lived sound recording device designed for making instantaneous voice recordings on a picture postcard.
 The special 'sound postcards' are playable on a turntable.

-Re-enactment of making a sound postcard recording with the Cartavox, recorded by Aleksander Kolkowski in the Contemporary History Lab, Esch-sur-Alzette, October 2020.
+Watch the re-enactment of making a sound postcard recording with the Cartavox, recorded by Aleksander Kolkowski in the Contemporary History Lab, Esch-sur-Alzette, October 2020.
 Source: C2DH, University of Luxembourg.
 CC BY-NC-ND 4.0.

 Discover these objects in the dataset and learn more about historical sound technologies in the CRAFTED-gallery Analogue Sound Technologies.